Composition of blood PDF

 ▪ Our heart pumps blood with some pressure.
 As a result of this pressure, when the blood passes through the capillaries into the tissue, some water, and many small water-soluble substances move into the space between the tissue cells, large proteins, and most of the components formed in the blood vessels.

-▪ This fluid released out into the intercellular space is called the interstitial fluid or tissue fluid.
+▪ This fluid released into the intercellular space is called the interstitial or tissue fluid.

-▪ Interstitial fluid or tissue fluid has the same mineral distribution as that in plasma.
+▪ Interstitial or tissue fluid has the same mineral distribution as plasma.

 ▪ Exchange of nutrients, gases, etc., between the blood and the cells always occurs through this fluid.